ranleung/isthisimagefake/README.md

 Using the ELA image, we now can have a *common factor* among the fake images in hopes that our machine learning model can learn these signals.
 Since reading ELA images requires a trained eye as the image can produce a wide range of variations, and painfully the process is not automated, we can leverage machine learning models to assist us.

-Note: This technique is not perfect and we will go over the cavets in the 'What's next?' section.
+Note: This technique is not perfect and we will go over the caveats in the 'What's next?' section.

 ## Data Flow: <a id="data"></a>